Hindu denominations: Suryaism / Saurism

-The Suryaites or Sauras are followers of a Hindu denomination that started in Vedic tradition, and worship Surya as the main visible form of the Saguna Brahman.
+The Suryaites or Sauras are followers of a Hindu denomination that started in the Vedic tradition, and worship Surya as the main visible form of the saguna Brahman.
 The Saura tradition was influential in South Asia, particularly in the west, north and other regions, with numerous Surya idols and temples built between 800 and 1000 CE.
-The Konark Sun Temple was built in the mid 13th century.
+The Konark Sun Temple was built in the mid-13th century.
 During the iconoclasm of Islamic invasions and Hindu–Muslim wars, the temples dedicated to Sun-god were among those desecrated, images smashed and the resident priests of Saura tradition were killed, states André Wink.
-The Surya tradition of Hinduism declined in the 12th and 13th century CE and today remains as a very small movement except in Bihar / Jharkhand and Eastern Uttar Pradesh.
-Sun worship has continued to be a dominant practice in Bihar / Jharkhand and Eastern Uttar Pradesh in the form of Chhath Puja which is considered the primary festival of importance in these regions.
+The Surya tradition of Hinduism declined in the 12th and 13th centuries CE and today remains as a very small movement except in Bihar, Jharkhand, and Eastern Uttar Pradesh.
+Sun worship has continued to be a dominant practice in Bihar, Jharkhand and Eastern Uttar Pradesh in the form of Chhath Puja (or Chhath Vrat) which is considered the primary festival of importance in these regions.

 Ganapatism

-Ganapatism is a Hindu denomination in which Ganesha is worshipped as the main form of the Saguna Brahman.
+Ganapatism is a Hindu denomination in which Ganesha is worshipped as the main form of the saguna Brahman.
 This sect was widespread and influential in the past and has remained important in Maharashtra.

 Indonesian Hinduism

-Hinduism dominated the island of Java and Sumatra until the late 16th century, when a vast majority of the population converted to Islam.
-Only the Balinese people who formed a majority on the island of Bali, retained this form of Hinduism over the centuries.
+Hinduism dominated the islands of Java and Sumatra until the late 16th century, when a vast majority of the population converted to Islam.
+Only the Balinese people, who formed a majority on the island of Bali, retained this form of Hinduism over the centuries.
 Theologically, Balinese or Indonesian Hinduism is closer to Shaivism than to other major sects of Hinduism.
 The adherents consider Acintya the supreme god, and all other gods as his manifestations.

 The term "Agama Hindu Dharma", the endonymous Indonesian name for "Indonesian Hinduism" can also refer to the traditional practices in Kalimantan, Sumatra, Sulawesi and other places in Indonesia, where people have started to identify and accept their agamas as Hinduism or Hindu worship has been revived.
 The revival of Hinduism in Indonesia has given rise to a national organisation, the Parisada Hindu Dharma.